hedii/Codeigniter-Forum/README.md

 # Codeigniter-Forum
 A complete forum application with automatic installer based on Codeigniter 3.x

-DON'T USE IT AS IT IS IN A PRODUCTION SERVER, THIS FORUM APP IS STILL IN DEVELOPMENT.
+DON'T USE IT AS IS IN A PRODUCTION SERVER, THIS FORUM APP IS STILL IN DEVELOPMENT.

 I will update this repository frequently.